HK-code4/AQI-Prediction-Analysis-System/README.md

   Forecasts AQI values for the next three days based on the latest environmental data.
 * **Hazard Alerts**
   Automatically categorizes AQI levels as ✅ Safe, ⚠️ Unhealthy, or 🚨 Severe Hazard.
 Alerts are stored and retrieved from MongoDB in real time.
-* **Explainable AI (SHAP)**
-  Provides SHAP-based explainability to interpret model predictions and understand the contribution of each feature.
 * **Model Comparison**
   Compares multiple models (Ridge, Random Forest, XGBoost, LSTM) using MAE, RMSE, and R² metrics with both tabular and visual representation.
 * **Historical AQI Trends**